Lone Wolf McQuade: Critical response

 Roger Ebert rated the film three-and-a-half stars out of four and compared Norris and his character favorably to the roles Clint Eastwood used to play in spaghetti Westerns.

 Vincent Canby of The New York Times called Norris "good" and further noted: "The plot, set in and around El Paso, is unimportant and nonstop, like an old-fashioned, Saturday afternoon serial, which isn't at all bad.
 Steve Carver, the director, understands that in such films action is content."

 Todd McCarthy of Variety wrote, "Fans of Soldier of Fortune magazine will think they've been ambushed and blown away to heaven by 'Lone Wolf McQuade.'
 Every conceivable type of portable weapon on the world market today is tried out by the macho warriors on both sides of the law in this modern western, which pits Texas Ranger Chuck Norris and his cohorts against multifarious baddies who like to play rough."

+In his Hollywood Reporter review, Duane Byrge calls Lone Wolf McQuade a “white hat vs. black hat” showdown that builds to a memorable karate-versus-kung fu duel between Chuck Norris and David Carradine.
+Mixing the grit of anti-establishment cop thrillers with the sweep of classic Westerns, Byrge praises Roger Shearman’s expansive El Paso cinematography and Steve Carver’s tight, vigorous direction.
+In his view, the film is a visually driven, unabashedly action-oriented ride whose flat dialogue is outweighed by its “slam-bang” pacing and spectacle.

 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote, "The rhythm here is seven minutes of action, followed by a minute of dialogue, followed by another seven minutes of action.
 For a while I was laughing at all of the explosions; eventually, though, all of the noise became annoying."

 Kevin Thomas of the Los Angeles Times thought that the film, "like its predecessor, 'Forced Vengeance,' becomes so numbingly violent that it's a turnoff about a third of the way through."

 Jimmy Summers wrote in BoxOffice magazine, "Chuck Norris still doesn't have the screen presence to achieve his often-repeated wish of becoming the next John Wayne, but as long as he keeps his feet and fists flying and stays relatively quiet he's an effective action hero.
 In the wildly exaggerated world of this movie, he's almost a super-hero."

-As of December 2019 the film has a score of 57% on review aggregator Rotten Tomatoes based on 7 reviews.
+As of July 2024 the film has a score of 57% on review aggregator Rotten Tomatoes based on 7 reviews.